n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Bengali glyphs must additionally be classified by how they are treated when shaping a run of text.

+The shaping classes listed in the tables that follow are defined so that they capture the positioning rules used by Indic scripts.

+Several of the diacritic and syllable-modifying marks behave according to their own rules and, thus, have a special class.
+These include `BINDU`, `VISARGA`, `AVAGRAHA`, `NUKTA`, and `VIRAMA`.
+Some less-common marks behave according to rules that are similar to these common marks, and are therefore classified with the corresponding common mark.
+The Vedic Extensions also include a `CANTILLATION` class for tone marks.

+Letters generally fall into the classes `CONSONANT`, `VOWEL_INDEPENDENT`, and `VOWEL_DEPENDENT`.
+These classes help the shaping engine parse and identify key positions in a syllable.
+There are occasional special categories in use, such as `CONSONANT_DEAD`, which is used for the Bengali "Khanda Ta".

+Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities and do not occur within syllables), need no special attention from the shaping engine, so they are not assigned a shaping class.

+Marks and dependent vowels are further labelled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.
+The actual position of the glyphs is determined by the lookups found in the font's GPOS table, however, the shaping rules for Indic scripts require that the shaping engine be able to identify marks by their general position.

+For example, left-side dependent vowels (matras), classified with `LEFT_POSITION`, must frequently be reordered, with the final position determined by whether or not other letters in the syllable have formed ligatures or combined into conjunct forms.
+Therefore, the `LEFT_POSITION` subclass of the character must be tracked throughout the shaping process.

 ### Bengali character table ###